Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/practical-assignment.md

 - **Due**: At the start of the remote practical session one week after it was assigned

-Building on material in the textbooks and the content covered during that day's in-person classroom session, technical challenges have the following goals:
+Building on material in the textbooks and the content covered during that day's in-person classroom session, practical assignments have the following goals:

-- Allow you to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbooks.
+- Allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbooks.

-- Equip you to solve new problems in the field of discrete structures by applying in a new way your knowledge of the facts, techniques, and rules of discrete mathematics and Python programming.
+- Equip a learner to solve new problems in the field of discrete structures by applying in a new way your knowledge of the facts, techniques, and rules of discrete mathematics and Python programming.